strikles/blog/content/authors/joao_pinheiro/_index.md

 ---
 # Display name
-title: Gonçalo Bandeira Duarte
+title: João Pinheiro

 # Username (this should match the folder name)
 authors:
-  - goncalo_bandeira_duarte
+  - joao_pinheiro

 # Is this the primary user of the site?
 superuser: no